 where $y^*_j \in (-1,1)$ are points determined by the non-uniform sampling points.
 The circuit uses $\mathcal{O}(L_{n,\epsilon} + \log(1 + \kappa L_{n,\epsilon}))$ qubits, $\mathcal{O}(n + \log L_{n,\epsilon})$ Hadamard gates, $\mathcal{O}(L^2_{n,\epsilon} + \log(1 + \kappa L_{n,\epsilon}))$ $\mathrm{CNOT}$ gates, $\mathcal{O}(L_{n,\epsilon} + \log(1 + \kappa L_{n,\epsilon}))$ Toffoli and $\sigma_X$ gates, and $\mathcal{O}(n^2 + L^2_{n,\epsilon} + \log(1 + \kappa L_{n,\epsilon}))$ single-qubit controlled rotation gates.
 The circuit depth is $\mathcal{O}(L_{n,\epsilon} \log L_{n,\epsilon} + \log(1 + \kappa L_{n,\epsilon} ))$. \end{result}

-The resource bounds in \cref{res:nuqft-informal} depend on three parameters: the number of qubits \(n\), the target accuracy \(\epsilon\), and the geometry-dependent quantity \(\kappa\).
-The dependence on the accuracy parameter enters solely through the logarithmic factor \(\log(1/\epsilon)\), which appears additively with \(n\) in the composite parameter \(L_{n,\epsilon}\).
-Consequently, increasing the target precision affects the overall gate counts and circuit depth only polylogarithmically.
-The quadratic dependence on \(n\) arises from the implementation of the quantum Fourier transform.
-All remaining gate counts scale as \(L_{n,\epsilon}\log L_{n,\epsilon}\), with the exception of a single \(L_{n,\epsilon}^2\) term, up to additional logarithmic factors depending on \(\kappa\).
-The parameter \(\kappa\), which captures the conditioning induced by the non-uniform sampling points, contributes only through logarithmic factors of the form \(\log(1+\kappa L_{n,\epsilon})\).
-In particular, no resource exhibits polynomial dependence on \(\kappa\), and its effect remains subdominant whenever \(\kappa\) grows at most exponentially in \(n\) or \(\log(1/\epsilon)\).
+The resource bounds in \cref{res:nuqft-informal} depend on three parameters: the number of qubits $n$, the target accuracy $\epsilon$, and the geometry-dependent quantity $\kappa$.
+The accuracy parameter enters only through the logarithmic factor $\log(1/\epsilon)$, appearing additively with $n$ in the composite parameter $L_{n,\epsilon}$.
+Hence increasing precision affects gate counts and circuit depth only polylogarithmically.
+The quadratic dependence on $n$ originates from the implementation of the quantum Fourier transform.
+All remaining gate counts scale as $L_{n,\epsilon}\log L_{n,\epsilon}$, except for a single $L_{n,\epsilon}^2$ term, up to additional logarithmic factors depending on $\kappa$.
+The parameter $\kappa$, capturing conditioning from the non-uniform sampling points, contributes only through logarithmic factors of the form $\log(1+\kappa L_{n,\epsilon})$.
+In particular, no resource depends polynomially on $\kappa$, and its contribution remains subdominant whenever $\kappa$ grows at most exponentially in $n$ or $\log(1/\epsilon)$.